Learning Problems and Developmental Delay: German [UPDATE]

 Now German is 18 years old and mother tells us: “*At the moment we are in Vienna and apparently German is going to study engineering here at the TU (Technological University).
 I am very happy to share with you that German did very well at the International Baccalaureate with a 6 in higher-level physics (only 3 points from a 7).*”

 We know that German will continue to excel and will one day make his mark in the world.
-In a sense, he already has made his mark.
+In a sense, he has already made his mark.
 In his short life, he has traveled a distance that many would have thought impossible.
 Yes, with the help of his wonderful family but very much based upon his own effort, his own determination and his own courage to stand up and fight for his future.